6 Great Company Culture Videos to Help Improve Your Organization

 People want to know:

-Why Is Company Culture Important?
+Why Company Culture Videos are Important

-It’s human nature to want to feel like you belong, and that desire doesn’t go away when people walk into work.
 We all want to be accepted and work with people we get along with.
-Positive company culture can help employees feel accepted and engaged, leading to employee success.
+A positive company culture can help employees feel accepted and engaged, leading to employee success.
 If the culture is toxic, employees will feel unsatisfied, or even unsafe, and leave.

 Culture is expressed through the company’s attitudes and behavior, including:

-As the business world continues to reach out to millennials and Gen Z, video is the go-to medium for advertising an employer’s brand, especially since 78 percent of people watch online videos every week, and 55 percent view online videos every day.
-Many people turn to YouTube, Twitter, and Instagram for information about a company’s culture before even checking out the business’s website, so having a culture video is going to be a big asset for building a distinctive employer brand and reaching candidates.
+Many turn to YouTube, X, and Instagram for information about a workplace’s culture before even checking out the business’s website, so having a company culture video can be a big asset for building a distinctive employer brand and reaching candidates.

 Tips on What to Include in a Culture Video

 Creating your first video doesn’t have to be complicated.
-Even if you don’t have much budget available, your HR team can create a successful culture video.
+Even if you don’t have much budget available, your HR team can create a successful company culture video.
 Find out if any of your employees have experience with video editing (e.g., with their own personal videos), or find a simple video editing software tool.

-7 Examples of Company Culture Videos
+6 Examples of Company Culture Videos

+In other words, it’s not simply an advertisement—it’s a window into who you are as an employer.
 Here are a few culture videos to inspire you as you create one of your own to showcase your company culture.

-Fiverr
+1. Fiverr

 “This is another generic recruitment video.
 Let us begin.”